How Agile BPM Will Transform Work Digitally

 At Pipefy, we strive to ensure that our workflow platform has ‘agile’ in mind.
 We empower ‘doers’ to drive change by providing the most flexible platform that incorporates academic research:

-I. Incompleteness: The Pareto Optimal Process vs. the “complete” process
+1. Incompleteness: The pareto optimal process vs. the “complete” process

 As research indicates, most organizations don’t have the complete process mapped out and may not have the sophisticated internal alignment points.
 In light of this organizational paradigm, our users first focus on a business process that drives a Pareto optimal outcome.

 We have several large multinational corporate managed ‘elements’ of procurement processes that require complex interactions with legal, IT, security, and support organizations and integrate to the ERP and Contract Management Systems to generate PO with the underlying contract collateral.
 For example, a procurement manager might not know the ‘complete process’ on how to drive General Data Protection Regulation (GDPR) or embracing zero-carbon footprint goals from the Paris Accord.
 However, leveraging Pipefy’s low code/ no-code interface, within minutes he or she can build simple workflows such as: